Bill Carollo

 William F. Carollo (born November 27, 1951) is a former American football official who officiated National Football League (NFL) games from 1989 through 2008.
 He wore uniform number 63.
 Carollo officiated in two Super Bowls and eight conference championship games.
-After the 2008 season, he became the Director of Officiating for the Big Ten Conference.
+After the 2008 season, he became the Coordinator of Football Officials for the Big Ten Conference and is currently Coordinator of Officials for the Collegiate Officiating Consortium (COC).

 Personal

 Early life

 A native of Brookfield, Wisconsin, Carollo attended high school at Brookfield Central High School where he graduated in 1970.
 Following high school, he attended University of Wisconsin–Milwaukee (UWM) and graduated in 1974 with a degree in industrial relations.
 At UWM, he was the starting quarterback for the school's football team from 1970 to 1973.

 Family

-Carollo currently resides in Shorewood, Wisconsin and is married and has four children.
+Carollo currently resides in Shorewood, Wisconsin, and is married and has four children.

 Other professions

 Carollo worked as an international account executive for 30 years at IBM before becoming Vice President of Global Sales for Milwaukee, Wisconsin based Manpower Inc.